 3. Zucchini Macaroni & Cheese

-Create a unique take on classic macaroni and cheese by using zucchini noodles in place of the pasta.
+Create a unique take on classic macaroni and cheese using zucchini noodles in place of the pasta.
 This dish is not only lower in calories but is also a good idea for gluten-free diets.

 Tip: squeeze excess moisture from the noodles with a paper towel.
 Just spread the noodles in a single layer on a cookie sheet, cover with a paper towel and squeeze!